SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

         - Comparing of actual performance with the standard and taking action

 # Various Committees and their Responsibilities [Pre, During and Post]
 Various committees are formed for the systematic and smooth conduct of sports events.
 Generally, a **Management Committees** exists which consists of one representative from each institution concerned, which takes complete responsibility for the success of an event.
-It formss various committees and delegates a variety of work among them.
+It forms various committees and delegates a variety of work among them.

 - The General Committee is headed by an **Administrative Director** under whom **Executive Committee** performs its duties.
     - The **Organizing Committee** for games/sports works under **Executive Committee**.

 The Organizing Committee is responsible for the successful and smooth conduct of sports meets/events.
-Various committies are formed under it:
+Various committees are formed under it:

 1. **Publicity Committee**: Announce date, venues and sports events, provides, advance information to institutions, undertakes printing, advertise sports events, etc.
 2. **Transportation Committee**: Provides facilities regarding transportation of various teams to venue of sports events or to place of boarding and lodging.
 3. **Boarding and Lodging Committee**: Responsible for making necessary arrangements for providing accommodation and serving meals to sportspersons and officials.
-4. **Deccoration and Ceremony Committee**: Responsible for decoration of sports arena or stabium; also responsible for making necessary arrangements for opening ceremony, victory ceremony and closing ceremony.
+4. **Decoration and Ceremony Committee**: Responsible for decoration of sports arena or stadium; also responsible for making necessary arrangements for opening ceremony, victory ceremony and closing ceremony.
 This committee also makes arrangements for trophies, medals and certificates.
 5. **Grounds and Equipment Committee**: Responsible for preparing the grounds or laying out track and field.
 Also makes arrangements of equipments related to the game/athletic needs.
 The also need to provide equipment according to specifications.
-6. **Committee for Refreshments and Entertainment**: Takes charge for supplying refreshments and drinks to officials, guests, competitiors, etc. They also have to make arrangement for entainment programmes during opening and closing ceremony.
+6. **Committee for Refreshments and Entertainment**: Takes charge for supplying refreshments and drinks to officials, guests, competitors, etc. They also have to make arrangement for entertainment programmes during opening and closing ceremony.
 7. **Reception Committee**: Responsible for welcoming chief guests at opening and closing ceremonies and also guests and spectators.
-8. **Committee on Entries and Programmes**: sends retry forms to various institutions early and receives them on time, alots numbers to the competitors and arranges the seats for guests and spectators.
+8. **Committee on Entries and Programmes**: sends retry forms to various institutions early and receives them on time, allots numbers to the competitors and arranges the seats for guests and spectators.
 Prepares fixtures for participating teams, and creates complete programme related to games/sports events which gets printed.
 They also prepare souvenirs and circulates them among guests, managers of teams and officials.
 9. **Committee for Officials**: This selects various officials such as referees, time keepers, lap scorers for athletic meets and referees, umpires, recorders, judges, etc.
-10. **Announcement Committee**: Responsible for making various announcements during events, gives information regarding opening and closing ceermonies, even schedule announcement, name of officials, who are conducting the event and running commentary of the event.
+10. **Announcement Committee**: Responsible for making various announcements during events, gives information regarding opening and closing ceremonies, even schedule announcement, name of officials, who are conducting the event and running commentary of the event.
 11. **First Aid Committee**: headed by a well-qualified doctor, this committee provides first aid to injured or affected athlete/sportspersons immediately.
 This committee makes all necessary arrangements to be ready all time during the event.
 12. **Finance Committee**: prepares budget and maintains the account of income and expenditure.